Pops Mensah-Bonsu: 2007–2008: Benetton Treviso, Granada and Joventut Badalona

-2009 – Austin Toros, Toronto Raptors and Houston Rockets
+2009–2011: NBA and NBA Development League

 On 28 January 2009, Mensah-Bonsu was acquired by the Austin Toros of the NBA Development League.
 On 25 February 2009, he signed a 10-day contract with the San Antonio Spurs.
 However, on 4 March 2009, he was released by the Spurs after appearing in just three games.
 Two days later, he signed with the Toronto Raptors for the rest of the 2008–09 season.

 On 29 June 2009, the Raptors extended a qualifying offer to Mensah-Bonsu in order to make him a restricted free agent.
 However, the Raptors later withdrew their qualifying offer on 7 July 2009.
 In August 2009, Mensah-Bonsu signed with the Houston Rockets.
 On 13 November 2009, he was waived by the Rockets after managing just four games.
 Four days later, he was claimed off waivers by the Toronto Raptors.
 On 5 January 2010, he was waived by the Raptors.

-2010–2011

 On 12 January 2010, Mensah-Bonsu signed with CSKA Moscow of Russia for the rest of the 2009–10 season.

 On 9 August 2010, Mensah-Bonsu signed a one-year deal (with the option of a second) with Caja Laboral of the Liga ACB.
 He later left during pre-season for medical reasons.
 On 24 September 2010, he signed with the New Orleans Hornets.
 On 4 January 2011, he was waived by the Hornets.

 On 17 February 2011, Mensah-Bonsu signed with ASVEL Basket of France for the rest of the 2010–11 season.

-Beşiktaş (2011–12)
+2011–2012: Beşiktaş

 On 5 December 2011, Mensah-Bonsu signed with Beşiktaş of Turkey for the 2011–12 season.
 He went on to win the Turkish League championship, Turkish Cup, and the EuroChallenge.
 He was named the TBL Player of the Year.